Slow-Cooked Beef, Rice, and Tomato Stuffed Capsicums (Bell Pepper)

 - 1/2 cup chicken stock

-- as preferred salt, pepper, soy sauce, chili flakes
+- Salt, pepper, soy sauce, chili flakes, as preferred

 - Oil, for cooking (any type is ok, but avoid taste-altering oils like coconut)